 2. All inventory extensions should be done on a computerized spreadsheet.
 Entry of units and prices should be done by the department and verified by the Accounting Department.

 3. Inventory levels should be established at balances to meet the needs of business volume.
 The Accounting Office should review levels to verify that over-purchasing is not being done and that obsolete, damaged, and spoiled items are not being carried.

 4. Food and beverage inventories should be counted every month by the department with spot checks by the Account Office.
 All inventories should be completed on a shelf-to-sheet, not a sheet-to-shelf basis.

-5. Other inventories such as food and beverage linen, china, glass and silver should be counted on a quarterly basis with spot checks by the Accounting Office.
+5. Other inventories such as food and beverage linen, china, glass, and silver should be counted every quarter with spot checks by the Accounting Office.

 Procedure For Food Controls:

 1. Every menu should be costed and a potential performed twice a year.
 This should be monitored monthly if a Point-of-Sale System is in place.

 2. High-cost items such as meat and fish should be monitored daily by the Chef.
 This should be done by production charts, steak charts, and requisitions or daily sales records from the Point-of-Sale System compared to purchases.
 A member of the accounting staff should spot-check this usage monthly.

 3. A member of the accounting staff should monitor the issuing and receiving procedures of the food storeroom monthly and ensure that the bidding process is in place.

 4. Two (2) bid minimums are required for recurring purchases such as office supplies and food and beverage items.
 The Bid Sheets should be maintained for one (1) year.
 Any purchase over $500.00 should also have three (3) bids attached to the Purchase Order.